hyperledger-solang/solang/docs/language/events.rst

     be passed for Solana's ``sol_log_data`` system call, regardless if the ``indexed`` keyword is present or not.
     This behavior follows what Solana's Anchor framework does.

-In Polkadot, the topic fields are always the hash of the value of the field.
-Ethereum only hashes fields which do not fit in the 32 bytes.
-Since a cryptographic hash is used, it is only possible to compare the topic against a known value.
+In Polkadot, field topics are culculated the same as in `ink! v5.0 <https://use.ink/basics/events/#topics>`_:
+Topic fields are either the encoded value of the field or it's blake2b256 hash if the encoded value length exceeds 32 bytes.

 An event can be declared in a contract, or outside.